Perur, Nalgonda district: The Temple

 The Swayambhu Someswara temple is very ancient, and the Shiva Lingam is the "self incarnation" of Lord Shiva.
 Thus the name "Swayam Bhu Someswara".

 Late Sri.
 Katakam Shankara Sharma of this village installed the temple and its Dhwaja Stambham in 1950s.
 The erection of Dhwaja Stambham was an all-village event and everyone participated with devotion.

 On Shiva Ratri, the temple has special poojas including Abhishekam.
 Its treated similar to Srisailam Temple.
 There will be a Jaatara for about 3 days and also special attractions like "Edla pandem" ("bullock cart competitions") "Gundu pandem" and "kabaddi".

 The temple construction is a work of art, especially the Nandi, which is situated at the door of the Garbha Gudi.
 The artwork on the pillars of the temple depicts important chapters of Ramayana.

-Lord Ganesha's Vigraham is a unique one here, as the head of the god is exactly as the Elephant and is one of its kind.
-The temple has a "Jammi" plant on its left side which is treated as auspicious due to its age and placement.
-The temple has a "Kolanu", just opposite to the dhwaja Stambham, which was used by devotees for bath before the offerings.
+The temple has a unique statue of Ganesha, whose head closely resembles that of an elephant.
+The temple has a Jammi plant on the left side which is treated auspicious due to its age and placement.
+Opposite the dhwaja stambham is a kolanu (pond), traditionally used by devotees for bathing before making offerings.